josiah-d/eeg_analyis_affective_music/README.md

 ## Statistics

 The null hypothesis, H<sub>0</sub>, states that there is no discernible difference between the `control` and `epochs` data.

-H<sub>0</sub> = `control` == `epochs`
+H<sub>A</sub> is that there measurable, statistically significant difference between the two groups of EEGs.

-A significance level of 0.01 was used to assess the p-values; however, since 19 hypothesis tests would be computed, due to the number of electrodes, a Bonferroni correction was used which established &alpha; of 0.0005.
+A significance level of 0.05 was used to assess the p-values; however, since 19 hypothesis tests would be computed, due to the number of electrodes, a Bonferroni correction was used which established &alpha; of 0.0025.

 An unequal variances t-test was conducted on all sensors from the `control` data against the `epochs` data.
-All of the p-values were greatly less than &alpha;=0.0005 with most being zero during to the memory limitations of python.
+All of the p-values were greatly less than &alpha;=0.0005 with most being zero during to memory limitations.
 The power of each of these tests was 1.0 and both the absolute effect size and the relative effect size were calculated.

 **Table 1: Hypothesis Testing Results**